 Grover wiped the condensation off the window at his shoulder and looked across at the Soviet concrete gateposts, the barrier and the double row of barbed wire that permitted access to East Berlin.
 During the past four and a half years, Stalin had postured, growled and threatened from two hundred metres away.
 But brinkmanship had produced very little beyond frustration, misery and hunger.

 He was conscious of an arm waving at him from inside the large wooden hut squatting at the side of the road a couple of metres across the pavement.
 He wiped the window again and stuck his face against the glass.
-Sergeant Leaman was the front man at Barrier C this morning.
+Corporal Leaman was the front man at Barrier C this morning.
 Grover waved back and hoisted his glass of schnapps in a toast.
 He hated schnapps.
 But it was the first drink he had taken on his arrival in Berlin and he had vowed it would be his last before he left.
 He took a deep breath and emptied the contents of the glass down his throat.
 The schnapps burned and made him choke, but he swallowed it and claimed victory.